JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/spectre.rst

 SPECTRE
 *****************************************************************************

-After running the model, you can compute spectra with the program SPECTRE, that gives the kinetic energy density according to the wavelength or the wave number :cite:p:`ricard_kinetic_2013`.
+After running the model, you can compute spectra with the program :program:`SPECTRE`, that gives the kinetic energy density according to the wavelength or the wave number :cite:p:`ricard_kinetic_2013`.
 The calculation uses a discrete cosinus transform to convert grid-point fields into spectral space ones.

 .. csv-table:: SPECTRE program and its corresponding namelist and function
    :header: "Executable", "Namelist", "Function"